logo elektroda

 Second pad:

-Fun to solder the connector - 450°C:
+Troubleshooting the connector - 450°C:

 A bit of such silly wrestling came out as the board was riding in front of the camera, but I tried applying lead binder to the connector solder and seeing if I could get it all hot enough to get the connector off the PCB.
-I then cleaned up the holes a bit with braid:
+I then cleaned the holes a little with braid:

 Results: